 This setting determines the split point for placing notes on the Bass or Treble clef.
-The default setting is C5, middle C. Use a higher split point, such as C6, if you want notes up to a B above middle C written on the bass clef with ledger lines.
+The default setting is C5, displayed as C5 to indicate it is middle C. Use a higher split point, such as C6, if you want notes up to a B above middle C written on the bass clef with ledger lines.